dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Controlling When an Expectation Retires

-When a mock method is called, gMock only considers expectations that are still active.
-An expectation is active when created, and becomes inactive (aka *retires*) when a call that has to occur later has occurred.
+When m_a mock method is called, gMock only considers expectations that are still active.
+An expectation is active when created, and becomes inactive (aka *retires*) when m_a call that has to occur later has occurred.
 For example, in

 ```cpp
 using ::testing::_;